huy/docker-notes/README.md

 # Using docker

 Docker server run as daemon on a linux host.
 Docker client can talk with the daemon using unix socket if it runs on the same host as the daemon or remotely over TCP.
+The remote access is over REST API.

 Docker server runs as root account the unix socket it created is accessible only for root.
 So it relies on OS for security.
 When accessing the server remotely, docker client uses the following environment variables to determine